 Which Apple Watches can run the new version of watchOS?

 At the moment this isn't something you need to worry about.
-The newest version, watchOS 4, works on every model of Apple Watch going back to the first gen - the only restriction is that you need an iPhone 5s or later.
+The newest version, watchOS 4, works on every model of Apple Watch going back to the first gen, though you may see faster performance on the latest Apple Watch 3 models.
+The only restriction is that you need an iPhone 5s or later.

 How to update your Apple Watch